 I mean, are we all just trying to become masters at every single skill under the sun until we never need to work with anyone else again?

 That sounds like a pretty dull, boring and tiresome world to me!
 And it is also a very ineffective way to grow a business.
 You excel in some areas and you suck in others.

 Which Areas Of Business Do You Excel In?

 I, for example, am great at the creative stuff, the writing, the engaging, I’m great at speaking with clients and selling and keeping them happy.
 I’m good at the long term vision of where I want the company to go and looking into the future.

 I’m not good at the nitty gritty stuff.
-I’m not good at being consistent, at ensuring all of the tiny details in the business are being taken care of.
+Furthermore, I’m not good at being consistent, at ensuring all of the tiny details in the business are being taken care of.
 I’m not good at the small numbers stuff.
-I’m getting better at planning the day by day and tying it into the long term vision but it’s taken me time & extra focus to do achieve that.
+I’m getting better at planning the day-by-day and tying it into the long-term vision but it’s taken me time & extra focus to do achieve that.